 Obstetrics

-An obstetric SOAP note example would capture details about the expectant mother's prenatal visits.
-Subjective information might include the mother's experiences of symptoms like nausea or fatigue.
-Data would encompass vital signs, fetal heart rate, and ultrasound results.
-The assessment would evaluate the pregnancy's progress and identify any complications.
-The plan would outline the next steps in prenatal care, dietary recommendations, and scheduling for future check-ups.
+An obstetrics SOAP note documents the expectant mother’s prenatal care.
+The subjective part might include symptoms such as nausea or fatigue, and could also note any relevant surgical history.
+In contrast, objective data would involve things like vital signs, fetal heart rate, and ultrasound results.
+The assessment would evaluate the pregnancy's progress and any complications, while the plan would outline the next steps in prenatal care.

 Example: